Arkhorse/SmallFixToScenes/README.md

 * Move a **.dll** file in the downloaded ZIP to the Mods folder.<br>

 # Special Thanks
-Santana (the original creator of this mod)
+Santana (the original creator of this mod) and
 The Long Dark Modding Server (Discord)